Our Programs

 Our counselors provide guidance and individual meetings throughout senior year to help students navigate the college application process.
 Key steps include:

-• Attending Application 101 Program in August to prepare college applications and finalize college essays before beginning senior year with the advice and support of our team
+• Attending Application 101 Program in August of senior year to prepare college applications and finalize college essays with the advice and support of our team.

 • Scheduling campus visits as students refine their college lists.